piranna/piranna.github.io/_posts/2021-04-23-How-to-build-WebRTC-for-Android-in-Ubuntu-21.04.md

 ---
 lang: en
 layout: post
-title: How to build WebRTC for Android in Ubuntu 21.04
+title: How to build WebRTC for Android in Ubuntu 21.04 and 22.04
 twitter: '1385546685472854019'
 ---

+**2022-9-29**: Updated to Ubuntu 22.04 and use `gclient` command

 Google used to provide
 [prebuild Android images](https://bintray.com/google/webrtc/google-webrtc) of